-The ISL97671 features a proprietary Dynamic Headroom Control circuit that detects the highest forward voltage string or effectively the lowest voltage from any of the CHO-CH5 pins.
-When this lowest channel voltage is lower than the short circuit threshold, VSC, such voltage will be used as the feedback signal for the boost regulator.
-The boost makes the output to the correct level such that the lowest channel pin is at the target headroom voltage.
-Since all LED stacks are connected to the same output voltage, the other channel pins will have a higher voltage, but the regulated current source circuit on each channel will ensure that each channel has the same programmed current.
-The output voltage will regulate cycle-by-cycle and is always referenced to the highest forward voltage string in the architecture.
+The ISL97673 features a proprietary Dynamic Headroom Control circuit that detects the highest forward voltage string or effectively the lowest voltage from any of the CH0-CH5 pins digitally.
+When the lowest channel voltage is lower than the short circuit threshold, V{SC} , such voltage will be used as the feedback signal for the boost regulator.
+The boost makes the output to the correct level such that the lowest channel is at the target headroom voltage.
+Since all LED stacks are connected to the same output voltage, the other channel pins will have a higher voltage, but the regulated current source circuit on each channel will ensure that each channel has the same current.
+The output voltage will regulate cycle-bycycle and it is always referenced to the highest forward voltage string in the architecture.